About the Honors Program

 When students enter the Honors program they become part of an active learning community that values intellectual curiosity and community engagement.
 Foundational classes deepen students’ connections with each other and teach the values of the Honors program while developing the critical discernment, creativity, and interpersonal skills that are essential for collaborative, interdisciplinary research.
 In the first year, these connections are forged and strengthened through students' taking a few Honors general education courses together.

 Sophomore through senior year focuses on the collaborative, interdisciplinary research project.
 Mentored by a faculty partner and supported by the Honors Director, students advance in discovering and applying solutions to problems through community engagement and research.
 Collaborative research projects have been completed in areas ranging from health education to handicap accessibility to environmental sustainability.
-In their final semester, research teams will present their research and propose actions to the campus and wider communities.
+In their final semester, research teams will present their research, implemented responses, and proposals for ongoing engagement to the campus and wider communities.

 Goals and Outcomes of the Honors Program